 Avocado Day Special Chicory And Nori Buckwheat Noodle Bowl

-Breakfast, midday snack, lunch, and even dinner – avocado is so versatile that it can be served at any time of the day, with the proper preparation.
+Breakfast, midday snack, lunch, and even dinner – avocados are so versatile that they can be served at any time of the day, with the proper preparation.
 For this one, we’re going to go with lunch-ready food perfect for bringing over when you visit a friend in their luxury condominium or if you just want an avocado day all to yourself.